Home

 GroupBox.
 Controls must be arranged somehow.
 With a GroupBox in WPF, we can place them within a box that has a header.
 This makes interfaces easier to understand and interact with.

-Control notes.
 In a GroupBox we can nest another control.
-We used the Grid, Label and CheckBox controls within a GroupBox.
-More details on these sub-controls are available.
+We can use the Grid, Label and CheckBox controls within a GroupBox—more details on these sub-controls are available.

 Example.
 The Grid can be used inside a GroupBox to lay out other controls.
 In this example, I dragged a GroupBox to the Window from the Toolbox in Visual Studio.